 The point is to think less, but if you can’t stop your thoughts at least change what you’re thinking about.
 The second and third solutions are imagery.
 Imagery is a great way to improve your riding.
 Think about taking a leisurely walk when you want to ride slowly and think about running when you want to ride faster.
 Alternatively, imaging a song or sound bite can help.
 If you are practicing a light trot with your horse, think of a song with a slow and steady tempo.
 For more aggressive riding, think about a song with a quicker tempo.

-Tip number four: use a catchphrase.
+Horse riding tips number four: use a catchphrase.
 This might sound a little silly, but thinking of a phrase that gets you in a specific mood could really help shape your confidence.
 The best part is you don’t have to say it out loud.
 Thinking “ride like the wind” or even “high-ho silver” is enough to get your head in the right place for riding.
 The last and most important tip is to think quicker.
 Doing any type of training at home, we have the space and time to make mistakes.
 We can stop what we’re doing and think about how we can do it better.
 When riding you often have to make quick, split decisions.
 You’ll still make mistakes.
 However, once your skills improve, being about to make quick decisions will be a very big asset.
 If you are looking to buy or sell horse property in Colorado, contact Colorado Horse Property today and talk to one of our horse-person realtors.

 Defining Horse Separation Anxiety

 By definition, separation anxiety is a disorder in which an individual experiences excessive anxiety regarding separation from home or from people to whom the individual has a strong emotional attachment.
 Horses are prey animals that feel more comfortable in herds instead of by themselves.
 Therefore, horses can experience separation anxiety from its herd.
 Most horses have some level of separation anxiety.
 In cases of mild anxiety, the situation rarely becomes more than a slight inconvenience.
-However, there are cases in which a horse is so bound to its herd that the separation anxiety is a serious issue.
+However, there are cases in which a horse is so bound to its herd that this anxiety is a serious issue.
 These cases are very dangerous for not only the rider but the horse as well.

 Building that trust will start with pushing your horse around a round pen or on a lunge line.
 This then extends to everything you do with your horse when you are not riding.
 This includes grooming, hand walking, and just hanging out in the paddock.
 Every moment counts towards this conditioning.
 How you behave, what you ask your horse to do, and how you speak to it will establish whether or not your horse feels safe with you.
 Remember, trust and feeling safe cannot come when force or fear are used.
 Follow the link for 5 steps on how to reducing horse separation anxiety.
 For more information contact Colorado Horse Property today.